10 Questions Before Hiring a Web Developer in India (2026)

 30-50% upfront is standard and fair.
 It covers the developer's time investment in design and setup.
 100% upfront is risky unless you have a strong existing relationship with the developer.
 Never pay 0% upfront - it's not a serious engagement.

-How do I know if a developer's portfolio is real?
+How do I verify a web developer's portfolio is real and not fabricated in India?

 Visit every URL they provide.
 Check when the domain was registered (use whois.domaintools.com).
 Search the business name from the website to verify it's a real client.
 If the site has a contact page with a real business address and phone number, it's almost certainly a real project.

-Should I hire locally or is a remote developer fine?
+Should I hire a local web developer or is a remote developer fine for a business in India?

 Remote works well for web development - most of my clients are in cities across India and we collaborate entirely over WhatsApp and video calls.
 What matters more than location is communication responsiveness: does the developer reply promptly and clearly?

-What if a developer goes quiet after taking an upfront payment?
+What if a web developer goes quiet after taking upfront payment in India?

 This is why limiting upfront payment to 30-50% matters.
 If communication drops off after payment, send a formal WhatsApp message stating you'll escalate to a legal notice if you don't hear back within 48 hours.
 Most developers respond immediately.
 For serious disputes, the Consumer Forum or Cyber Crime portal are options.

-Is it worth paying more for an experienced developer?
+Is it worth paying more for an experienced web developer in India?

 Almost always yes.
-The difference between a ₹8,000 and ₹20,000 website isn't just aesthetics — it's loading speed, security, SEO structure, and longevity.
+The difference between a INR 8,000 and INR 20,000 website isn't just aesthetics - it's loading speed, security, SEO structure, and longevity.
 A cheap website that needs to be rebuilt in 18 months costs more total than a quality website built once.

 Dhiraj Kumar